What is No-Till Gardening or Farming (aka No-Dig): Benefits Explained

 If a really large stalk or root section is getting in the way, don’t feel like you’re cheating if you do have to remove it.
 Put it in your compost pile, or bury it somewhere else in the garden.

-Compost, fertilizer, and mycorrhizae
+Compost, Fertilizer, and Mycorrhizae

 Add organic inputs to the top of the soil routinely, at least once or twice per year.
 Great examples include aged compost, leaf mold or dry leaves, pine needles, fine bark or wood chips, or other natural mulch materials.
 Twice per year (when swapping out crops between seasons) we add a fresh inch or two of compost to the top of our raised garden beds.
 Additionally, we sprinkle on a number of mild organic slow-release fertilizers like kelp, alfalfa, crab, and neem meals.
 For more details, see this article: “How to Amend Garden Soil: Before Planting or Between Seasons”.